AvaProtocol/ap-operator-setup/README.md

     We don't use high io so you can store on a normal volume such as gp3 wih 3000 IOPS on EC2.

+    If the default ports of PUBLIC_NODEAPI_PORT and PUBLIC_METRICS_PORT were used by different processes, you can also set them to any available ports in your env file too.

 3. Next, we will create `config.yaml` file for operator:

     ```